seanbreckenridge/dbsentinel/README.md

 - [x] compare against my list to find deleted entries, request that many pages
 - [x] sort by media type
 - [x] add useful links/sorts from the main page
+- [ ] add member count to order by
 - [ ] API for deleted/denied/unapproved ids/names
 - [ ] upload full API dump periodically to a public URL (w ids/names)
 - [ ] roles to give people more permissions